-This chapter provides information on connecting peripherals to expand your system.
-It also describes how to upgrade key components to enhance system performance and keep your computer in step with the latest technology.
+This chapter provides information on connecting peripherals to expand your system and upgrading key components to enhance system performance and keep your computer in step with the latest technology.

 You are advised to consult your dealer for information on peripherals.
 In addition, make sure that you read the manuals and other documentation provided with new hardware.